+Examples of Necessary Activities (not all inclusive)

+Give directions

-Performance Standard Examples of Necessary Activities (not all inclusive) Communication Communication abilities sufficient for interaction with others orally and in writing Give directions Hearing Auditory ability sufficient to respond to oral instructions Monitor audio levels, respond to directions given through a headset Visual Visual ability sufficient for monitoring video sources Focus shot, follow movement of people and objects in video shot, adjust audio and video levels Mobility Physical abilities sufficient to carry, move and maneuver cameras in small spaces Balance, move and "truck" studio cameras in a timely manner, hold a field camera steady Motor Skills Gross and fine motor abilities sufficient to operate broadcast equipment Operate switcher, linear and non-linear editors, focus cameras Social Behavior Patience, interpersonal skills, teamwork, integrity, interest and motivation Work with others under the pressure of a "live" broadcast
+Monitor audio levels, respond to directions given through a headset Focus shot, follow movement of people and objects in video shot, adjust audio and video levels Balance, move and "truck" studio cameras in a timely manner, hold a field camera steady Operate switcher, linear and non-linear editors, focus cameras

+Work with others under the pressure of a "live" broadcast

-The Bachelor of Arts in Broadcast Communication will be of interest to those students considering a career in some aspect of radio, television, cable and related media fields such as corporate media.
+The Bachelor of Arts in Broadcast Communication is the major for students considering a career in television/video and related broadcast fields.
 Major requirements are designed to provide the student with a strong core of knowledge in all facets of the profession.
 The minor, distribution requirements, and electives will provide the student with a broad background in the liberal arts.
 The Broadcast Communication curriculum is designed so that majors will be able to:

-- 1. Explain the role of the media in social change. - Demonstrate a knowledge of broadcast writing style and script preparation. - 3.
-Identify and demonstrate mastery of selected broadcast facility equipment. - 4.
+- 1. Explain the role of the media in social change. - 2.
+Demonstrate a knowledge of broadcast writing style and script preparation. - Identify and demonstrate mastery of selected broadcast facility equipment. - 4.
 Understand the strategies and skills required in the various genres of video.